-The analysis in this section suggests that in general the AMT offers firms the opportunity for low cost earnings repatriations.
-The next section presents data on the extent of AMT liability among multinationals and their foreign earnings repatriations while on the AMT.
+Table 6.5 Summary of Current Tax Prices and Incentives for Dividend Repatriation Relative to Regular Tax Status the opportunity for low-cost earnings repatriations.
+The next section presents data on the extent of AMT liability among multinationals and on their foreign earnings repatriations while on the AMT.